conjurer-rich/fast-flow-flywheel/pages/how-it-works/5-amplify.md

 - Capture and share stories of successful flow improvements and structural evolutions.
 - Identify and codify emerging patterns that others can reuse.
 - Highlight and celebrate enabling behaviors, not just end results.
-- Scale proven practices carefully—without forcing a one-size-fits-all solution.
+- Scale proven practices carefully, without forcing a one-size-fits-all solution.

 ## Why Amplify?